 Next, high school.
 Did that turn out any better?
 Did we march down the halls of discovery and enlightenment?
 Nope, just another six eternal years that to this day seem longer than the decades that proceeded it.

 What did they teach there?
 Well, Keynesian economics is the only economic paradigm in existence.
 Communism is good since Stalin and Mao are great heroes and we need to know everything about them (except the mass murder).
-That God is dead (this from a Catholic school) And they taught compliance.
+That God is dead (this is from a Catholic school) And they taught compliance.
 Do this or you are a loser.
 Do that or you are a loser.
 Comply and you’ll be safe from retribution, be included in society and be rewarded with the good life.
 So the kids complied to survive, even though most suspected this to be all bullshit.
 Teenagers, unlike children, know enough to understand that life was shit whether you complied or not.

 Compliance is lazy.